 Since I already know how to make soap and have been doing so for quite some time now, I have felt the need to expand my horizons.
-To boldly go where....many soapmakers have gone before, just not me!
+To boldly go where....well, I guess where many soap makers have gone before, just not me!

 Below you will find, not so much a tutorial, since I am new at this, but more of a documentation of my whipped soap making adventure.

-If you are not familiar with soap making, I would strongly suggest learning how to make cold process soap or hot process soap before attempting whipped cream soap.
+If you are not familiar with soap making, I would strongly suggest learning how to make soap using the cold process and hot process methods before attempting whipped cream soap.

-Once all the oils and stearic acid had fully melted, I proceded to the water phase.
+Once all the oils and stearic acid had fully melted, I proceeded to the water phase.

-I measured out the water and then added the following amounts of NaOH and KOH to it.
+I measured out the water and then added the NaOH and KOH to it.
 Once the lye had dissolved completely, I slowly poured the solution into the hot oils, stirring as I poured.

 Using the stick blender, I then proceded just as I would for HP soapmaking.